LinkWellNodes/Documentation/docs/services/direct-request-jobs/Jobs-and-Pricing.md

 * [Mainnets](/services/direct-request-jobs/mainnets/)
 * [Testnets](/services/direct-request-jobs/testnets/)

-### How it works:

-Requesting internet-based data for your smart contract or Web3 dApp involves 3 basic steps:
+### 3 simple steps:

-1. Use the code samples provided within our documentation to build your smart contract.
+1. Use the code samples provided within our [documentation](/services/direct-request-jobs/testnets/) to build your smart contract.
 2. If deploying to mainnet, please fill out our [request form](https://linkwellnodes.io/Getting-Started.html) to receive our mainnet oracle address.
 3. Execute your contract's `request()` function.
 Our oracle will make a secure request to your designated API, parse the result, and write the corresponding data to the `fulfill()` function of your smart contract within seconds.